 My pooch, Shirelle, had a fatal cancer, and was supposed to have died already; I lived in fear every time I left her for even a few hours.
-So this Thanksgiving, I gently took her with me to the home of some neighbors for their family celebration.
+So last Thanksgiving, I gently took her with me to the home of some neighbors for their family celebration.

 This couple had lost their own dog a couple of years before, and had embraced mine with an openness like grandparents.
 And Shirelle adored them, always lunging toward their door on our walks.
 I’d wondered why.

 After chatting with some of their relatives, I realized the dog was missing.
 I checked room after room, until finally looking across at the open doorway to the kitchen.

 There stood “Grandpa,” carving the turkey, with my big mutt sitting oh-so-politely at attention next to him.
 He carved slowly, methodically, putting one slice onto a platter for the family, handing the next slice to her, the next slice to the family, the next slice to her…spoiling the being I loved most just rotten.